RAgerone/stargazer/stargazer_frontend/README.md

 1. Clone the repository

 2. In your terminal:
-- Navigate to your Stargazer directory
+- Navigate to your stargazer_frontend directory
 - Set up your local environment: create a .env file with the NASA api key
 ```